VietNguyen03/dynamic-task-management/README.md

-# 🧠 Smart Task Manager
+# 🧠 Dynamic Task Management

 A fully responsive, single-page task management application built with **React**, **Tailwind CSS**, **Chart.js**, and **Vite**.
 The app allows users to manage tasks, assign priorities, toggle between dark/light modes, and visualize completion stats - all stored locally in the browser.